-Your Google Business Profile (Google's term for your Google listing) is what allows your business to show up in Google Maps results, the local section of Google Search results, and also—when someone types in your business name and location—the right-side Knowledge Panel in Search results.
-As Google gets better and better at catering its results to the searcher’s location, this free listing should be a top priority.
+Your Google Business Profile (Google’s term for your Google listing) is what allows your business to show up in Google Maps results, the local section of Google Search results, and also—when someone types in your business name (ideas for creative business names here!) and location—the right-side Knowledge Panel in Search results.
+As Google gets better and better at catering its results to the searcher’s location, this free directory listing should be a top priority.

 The key to using your Business Profile to promote your business is to verify ownership of your listing through your free Google My Business account.
 Once you have ownership, you can optimize your listing to show up higher in search results and for more relevant searches.

 If you’re ranking on Google Maps or showing up in the Local Pack (as seen above) of regular results pages (this is very doable), your business is basically promoting itself 24/7.
 Even better, you can publish posts directly to your Google listing, putting attractive promotions in front of your audience at a time when they have high intent.

 For a deeper dive into this very free, very effective method of promoting your business, visit 13 Google My Business Optimizations.

 📍 Are your listings optimized for local search?

 Find out with our Free Business Listings Grader!